Talat09/Talat09/README.md

 - MONGODB

 # CURRENT ACTIVITY:
-- 🔭 I’m currently working on youtube.
+- 🔭 I’m currently working on New things.
 - 🌱 I’m currently learning Next Js ,Express Js and Mongodb
 - 👯 I’m looking to collaborate on github
-- 🤔 I’m looking for help with intern
+- 🤔 I’m looking for an Intern .
 - ⚡ Fun fact: I love to watch movie.